 Taking too much vitamin D and developing vitamin D deficiency can cause painful side effects to occur.
 WebMD says that an overload of vitamin D in the body leads to calcium build-up.

 The National Kidney and Urologic Diseases Information Clearinghouse states that most kidney stones primarily consist of calcium.
 Kidney stones have been reported in many cases of vitamin D deficiency.

 Vitamin D is needed from birth to build healthy bones.
 As you get older, your vitamin D needs may increase.
-Older patients with osteoporosis use both vitamin D and calcium to prevent fractions and bone deterioration from occurring.
+Older patients with osteoporosis use both vitamin D and calcium to prevent fractures and bone deterioration from occurring.

 Children who do not get the required amount of vitamin D can develop bone deformities and have issues with mobility.
-A lack of vitamin D usually causes issues with the hips, legs and joints to occur.
+A lack of vitamin D usually causes issues with the hips, legs, and joints to occur.